lomby-inc/autoware/docker/README.md

 Open AD Kit offers two types of Docker image to let you get started with the Autoware quickly: `devel` and `runtime`.

-1. The `devel` image enables you to develop Autoware without setting up the local development environment.
+1. The `devel` image contains the development environment and enables you to build and develop Autoware from source.
+Keep in mind that 'devel' image always include more recent changes than the 'runtime' image to provide the latest development environment.
-2. The `runtime` image contains only runtime executables and enables you to try out Autoware quickly.
+2. The `runtime` image contains only runtime executables and enables you to try out Autoware quickly. 'runtime' image is more stable than 'devel' image and is recommended for production use.

 **Note**: Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
 By pulling and using the Autoware Open AD Kit images, you accept the terms and conditions of the license.